Click the image below to learn more about this online class.

 What does it cost?

-The fee for the in-person training program is $249, the online program is $199.00.
-The class fee includes a study guide, sample test questions and instructions on how to schedule your FAA Part 107 exam.
+The fee for the online program is $199.00.
+The course includes videos, quizzes, a study guide, sample exam and instructions on how to schedule your FAA Part 107 exam.
 Cash, checks, PayPal and all major credit cards are accepted.